-EPSRC funding for a PhD is normally between three and four years (maximum of four years) if you are studying full-time.
-It is also possible to do a PhD part-time.
+EPSRC funding for a doctorate is normally between three and four years (maximum of four years) if you are studying full-time.
+It is also possible to do a doctorate part-time.

 If you want to do paid or unpaid work

-We are happy for you to do demonstration, teaching and other duties in your university department where if they do not interfere with the progress of your PhD.
+We are happy for you to do demonstration, teaching and other duties in your university department where if they do not interfere with the progress of your doctoral studies.

 We recognise that you can gain valuable skills from these activities, but EPSRC stipends are training awards and do not cover payment for duties that would reasonably be considered to constitute employment.